-Two times marinated Salmon Carpaccio for a double the flavor dish served with a pear-fennel sides done two ways; a soft and sweet compote and a crunchy marinated fennel and pear topping.
+Salmon Carpaccio with Fennel & Pear is a two-times marinated Salmon served with a pear & fennel side, a sweet compote and a crunchy fennel and pear topping.

-This recipe is my take on a dish I had at a fantastic tapas bar called “la pepita”.
-However the original recipe was made with apples.
-I just love this combination of fennel and pear/apples, it brings certain “je ne sais quoi” to a dish.
-I assure you this dish is terribly simple to make although it might look like a lot going on in the instructions, believe me it’s not that difficult at all.
-For this recipe a good “sashimi” quality Salmon is in order, since we won’t cook the salmon fillet.
+This Salmon Carpaccio with Fennel & Pear recipe is my take on a dish I had at a fantastic tapas bar called “La Pepita.”
+I love this combination of fennel and pear; it brings a certain “je ne sais quoi” to the dish.
+This recipe is simple but contains many steps.
+I assure you it’s worth the effort.
+Also, choose a good “sashimi” grade Salmon since we won’t cook it.

-The first marinade is a “dry” one, a simple, Gravlax style, marinade made of salt, sugar and a touch of dill.
-However, Gravlax usually marinates longer, but for this recipe we want the flesh to stay “soft” not over cured.
-This marinade will change the texture of the fish slightly for a firmer and more colorful one.
-Plus the salt and sugar will help eliminate some of the water naturally present in the flesh and concentrate all that precious Salmon flavor.
-The ratio of salt and sugar can be modified, if you prefer a sweeter Salmon, add more sugar to the mix.
-I usually do half/half sugar and salt for Gravlax, on the other hand I wanted this particular Salmon to have a more salty end result because of its pairing with sweet fennel-pear sides.
+The first marinade is a “dry” one, Gravlax-style, mainly made of salt, sugar and a touch of dill.
+However, Gravlax usually marinates longer; we want the flesh to stay “soft” and not over-cured for this recipe.
+This marinade will change the texture of the fish slightly for a firmer and more colourful one.
+Plus, the salt and sugar will help eliminate some of the water naturally present in the flesh and concentrate all that precious Salmon flavour.

-The second marinade is a typical wet one although without any added acidity… I didn’t want to cook the fish and lose its beautiful color.
-A simple top notch olive oil, some fresh dill and lime/lemon zest to make a final “fresh note” to the fish.
-I’ve used a sous-vide machine in the video but it could easily be a simple Ziploc bag that you submerge in water to make airtight.
-This marinade last a short 4 to 6 hours, it will give that great gloss finish and an extra refreshing tone to the fish.
+The second marinade is a typical wet one without any added acidity… I didn’t want to cook the fish and lose its beautiful colour.
+A simple top-notch olive oil, some fresh dill and lime/lemon zest to make a final “fresh note” to the fish.
+I’ve used a sous-vide machine in the video, but it could easily be a simple Ziploc bag that you submerge in water to make it airtight.
+This marinade lasts 4 to 6 hours, giving the fish an excellent gloss finish and a refreshing tone.

 The Pear-Fennel 2 ways